-As compound movements will be recruiting more muscle fibres than isolation exercises, your body will consequently release greater levels of hormones, particularly growth hormones such as Human Growth Hormone (HGH) and Testosterone.
+As compound movements will be recruiting more muscle fibers than isolation exercises, your body will consequently release greater levels of hormones, particularly growth hormones such as Human Growth Hormone (HGH) and Testosterone.
 HGH is the hormone responsible for the growth of all cells inside the body.
 It also contributes to effective fat burning; cell reproduction and regeneration.
 These functions are all particularly important for improving athletic performance.

-Testosterone is responsible for a variety of useful functions such as building muscle, burning fat and even increasing sexual appetite.
+Testosterone is responsible for a variety of useful functions such as building muscle, burning fat, and even increasing sexual appetite.

 These hormones are responsible for repairing your body.
-They help you improve the way you can deal with similar stimuli next time they occur (i.e. next weight session).
+They help you improve the way you can deal with similar stimuli the next time they occur (i.e. next weight session).
 By this process of continual multi-muscular damage, repair and rebuilding, these hormones can help you to increase muscle mass and get stronger.
 This process is greater enhanced with compound lifts than if you were training with isolation exercises alone.